 Despite this though, you've got a really pretty, easy to handle stroller that's perfect if you're looking for a side by side model.

-If you want to turn heads at the park or nursery, then you're going to want this stroller.
+If you want to turn heads at the park or nursery, then you're going to want this twin stroller.
 The design is really distinctive, and it comes in a wide variety of colors which all look great.

 The seats are deep and comfortable, and recline all the way, with a good sized canopy hood with viewing windows so you always know what's going on.

-It's a joy to push, as well, with large sized wheels and an adjustable handlebar that's comfortable and not hard on the hands, plus a hand operated brake that's always in easy reach, just in case.
+It's a joy to push, as well, with large sized wheels and an adjustable handlebar that's comfortable and not hard on the hands, plus a hand operated brake that's always in reach, just in case.

 There's a generous amount of storage, too.
 Underseat trays as well as back mounted pockets.
 It's just quality, all the way through.
 Finally, it folds down into a compact and simple to store mode with just a couple of movements.
-It's simply just one of the best strollers for twins we've ever seen.

 When it comes to options, this is the stroller to beat.
 It's packed full of innovative and useful technology, so whatever your family needs, this can provide it.